andreas83/colorcoder/README.md

 ```
-node encode.js // encodes a string into an image - color data matrix (screenshot/final.png)
+node encode.js test.png "This is just a test" // encodes a string into an image
-node decode.js // decodes the color matrix back to a string
+node decode.js test.png // decodes the image back to text
-node encode-cli.js //mainly for debuging

 ```

 demo: